TrystanLea/blog/pages/en/gwynedd_en.md

 ### Other generation options

 **Nuclear:** Trawsfynydd is of course one of the sites proposed for a 440 MW Rolls Royce Nuclear SMR, which at a capacity factor of 90% would generate 3470 GWh/yr 2.4x the ZCB renewable electricity target or 1.35x the Gwynedd higher demand scenario.
-On a Wales wide basis this project would take us from 76% to 86% of the lower demand target.
-A further 1 GW plant at Wylfa would take us to 106%.
-Will these proposals be taken forward and will they succeed in turning around the nuclear industries track record?
+On a Wales wide basis this project would take us from 87% to 99% of the lower demand target or from 53% to 61% of the high demand target.
+A recent report by the European Commission's Joint Research Centre highlighted that nuclear performs well on a large number of life cycle analysis metrics including a similar carbon intensity to wind [13].

+There is still a lot of uncertainty around the likelihood of the Trawsfynydd project being built, given the UK Government decision to open a more competitive process for technology selection alongside pushing the final investment decision back to 2029.
+This suggests that the original early 2030 delivery dates are less likely.
+There is a big question as to how the next generation of nuclear projects will fare given past challenges, projects due for delivery before 2030 in Canada (BWRX-300) and the USA (Nuscale) should start to give a clearer indication.

 **CCS** is another option that while less likely to be applicable in Gwynedd may play a part in a wider Wales scenario.
 There is a proposal to build a 350 MW Allam-Fetvedt Cycle natural gas CCS plant in Teeside that is based on an already working pilot plant in the US [11].
 The technology itself is also useful for a 100% renewable scenario as it could make long duration energy storage with e-methane produced using renewable electricity more efficient.

-There are other problems with these technologies of course and they do not have the track record of tried and tested regular deployment in the same way that wind and solar have.
+There are other problems with these technologies and they do not yet have at least a recent history of tried and tested regular deployment in the same way that wind and solar have, suggesting caution on relying on their development at this stage.
+There are of course elements of 100% RE scenarios that are also at a similar early stage of development such as long duration energy storage with hydrogen or e-methane.

 ### Questions